 Balti Curries is metaphorically the father as well as mother of curry houses in Cornwall, and has always successfully served food as well as society, keeping the customers preferences and satisfaction at any cost with our unique blend of spices and curries of the Far East to add beauty to sensible and healthy eating in Cornwall.

 Please note: Strict 2 hour online booking policy.
-Tastecard offer will not be accepted if booking is not made in advance.
+Tastecard offer will not be accepted if booking is not made in advance online only.